airmelt/LeetCode/#874 Walking Robot Simulation 模拟行走机器人.md

+# 874 Walking Robot Simulation 模拟行走机器人

 __Description__:
 A robot on an infinite grid starts at point (0, 0) and faces north.
 The robot can receive one of three possible types of commands:

 -2: turn left 90 degrees
 -1: turn right 90 degrees
 1 <= x <= 9: move forward x units
 Some of the grid squares are obstacles.

 The i-th obstacle is at grid point (obstacles[i][0], obstacles[i][1])